prabhuignoto/flixy/README.md

 ## About

-Flixy is an open source attempt to bring great UX experience to discover movies & TV shows.The app was built from the ground up using some of the best in class tools (see Built with) and designed to scale and perform well.
+Flixy is an open source attempt to bring an enjoyable UX experience to discover new Movies & TV shows.The app was built from the ground up using some of the best in class tools (see [Built with](#built-with) and designed to scale and perform well.

 :rocket: The Frontend app is built with the latest version of React and the backend is powered by fastify and Apollo GraphQL.